 Here are some videos of the water park:

 Besides the water park, there are a ton of other activities to do.
-They have a movie theater (we didn’t try it), a spa for kids (again, didn’t try it), bowling (Milana’s favorite and we had the whole place to ourselves!), mini golf (again, we were the only ones in there!), arcade (fun but can get expensive if you keep buying points!), laser tag (didn’t try it) and of course the popular MagiQuest game for the older kids.
+They have a movie theater (we didn’t try it), a spa for kids (again, didn’t try it), bowling (Milana’s favorite and we had the whole place to ourselves!), mini golf (again, we were the only ones in there!), arcade (our favorite!), laser tag (didn’t try it) and of course the popular MagiQuest game for the older kids.
 The Pup Pass came with a Clubhouse Crew game.
 After you get your stuffed animal, you register it and it has a chip inside.
 You walk around the hotel looking for clues at the various stations and when you complete the game, you go back to the store with the bear to receive a bracelet.
 This game is geared for younger kids, since they can’t really play MagiQuest.

 Here’s a video of the mini golf:

-The food at the hotel wasn’t great but we didn’t expect it to be and planned on going out to eat.
+The hotel has restaurants and a Dunkin’ Donuts for your much needed morning coffee!
+But there are also restaurants nearby if you feel like leaving the hotel.
 Just down the street is the Anaheim Packing District, which has some really awesome restaurants (try the poutine at the Kroft!).
-The only restaurant in the hotel we did try was the Lodge Wood Fired Grill which was ok, but nothing spectacular and definitely not worth the prices with so many good food options outside of the hotel.
-The only good thing at this restaurant were the tiny shot glass desserts, they were actually really good!
-This food definitely looks better than it tastes.
+The only restaurant in the hotel we did try was the Lodge Wood Fired Grill which was good and Milana loved their ribs.
+This restaurant has great desserts too!
+There were these tiny shot glass desserts, they were really good!

 The hotel has some kind of kid activity going on pretty much all day.
 In the evenings at 6, we would play bingo (in the Grand Lobby).
 The winner gets to choose a prize from their prize box and Milana won the second day!
 At 7, was the dance party also in the same location.
 They also have pajama story time at 8pm, and after that kids can meet some of the Great Wolf characters.
 And during the day, they had some kind of craft activity near the lobby area.

 If you are staying here and visiting Disneyland, they do offer shuttles but they are $5/person for adults and something like $3 for kids.
 Not worth the price, since they don’t run very frequently and it would be more convenient to just park closer to the parks which is what we did.
 And honestly, I don’t recommend this hotel if you are traveling to the area for Disneyland.
 I feel like Great Wolf Lodge is a place you go to and stay all day, it’s definitely designed that way.
-There are a ton of other hotels that are much closer to the Disney parks (I hope to have a blog post soon about one!) so I would head into actual Anaheim and not this hotel (which is in Garden Grove) if you are going to Disney.
+There are a ton of other hotels that are much closer to the Disney parks (check out my post about the Courtyard Anaheim hotel, which has an awesome water park and is across the street from Disneyland) so I would head into actual Anaheim and not this hotel (which is in Garden Grove) if you are going to Disney.

-Overall, we had a great experience because the crowds were low.
+We had a great experience and love having a GWL so close to home.
 We’ve been 3 times now and had relatively low crowds each time since we go midweek (except spring break-it was pretty crowded then but still manageable!).
 If you can book a weekday, I’d do that.
 You’ll have the whole place to yourself, without massive lines for all the attractions.
 This was the wave pool as we were leaving around 5pm on Friday.
-There were a handful of people in there on Wednesday and Thursday, and based on the check in line as we were leaving Friday, it was only going to get worse!
 Definitely book a weekday if possible.
-We also came around Milana’s birthday and purchased the birthday package, which honestly is not worth it.
+We also came around Milana’s birthday and purchased the birthday package, which she loved!
 They put balloons in your room with a cake and cookies, and a banner on the door.
-You can easily do something like that yourself for a fraction of the price!